auerlab/fasda/README.md

 workstation, laptop, or VM using [desktop-installer](http://www.acadix.biz/desktop-installer.php).
-[GhostBSD](https://ghostbsd.org/) offers an experience very similar to Ubuntu, but is build on FreeBSD rather than Debian Linux.
-GhostBSD packages lag behind FreeBSD by a few months, but this is not generally an issue and there are workarounds.
+[GhostBSD](https://ghostbsd.org/) offers an experience very similar to Ubuntu, but is built on FreeBSD rather than Debian Linux.
+GhostBSD packages lag behind FreeBSD ports slightly, but this is not generally an issue and there are workarounds.

 To install the binary package on FreeBSD: